danbev/learning-iot/doc/rf.md

 and frequency is the occurance of these waves per time unit (like seconds for example).
 Also that amplitude is the hight/distance of a peak/trough.

-When data is sent it is sent using a certian wavelength/frequence but the amplitude can vary (if it did not we would only be able to send the same information as there would not be any variation.

 So the same information can be sent using different frequencies, which also means that the wave length will be different, but the information is the same.